darul-eng/gg3-final-project-frontend/README.md

 ## Explanation of Pages
 ### Feature

+- Default Credentials

+  `username: darulikhsan`

+  `password: 12345`

 - Register
     - Access the app at URL `/`.
     - Click on the "Register" option to register as a new user.
+    - Input your username and password, if success page will navigate to SignIn

 - Login
     - Access the app at URL `/login`.
-    - Enter your credentials to log in to the user account.
+    - Enter the credentials you created earlier or use the default credentials above to log in to the user account.

 - Home Page
     - Access the app at URL `/channels`.